 We provide free and confidential short-term counselling to currently enrolled La Trobe University students.
-You can choose to participate in counselling face-to-face, via telephone, or Skype.
+You can choose to participate in counselling face-to-face, via telephone, or Zoom.

 We offer specialised culturally-sensitive counselling for Aboriginal and Torres Strait Islander people.